vihanagarwal18/Drive-Management/README.md

 3. **Data Encryption**: Sensitive data is encrypted using AES-256
 4. **Unique Keys**: Each user has unique encryption and decryption keys
 5. **Token Expiration**: JWT tokens expire after a configurable time period
+6. **HTTP-Only Cookies**: JWT tokens are stored in HTTP-only cookies to prevent XSS attacks
+7. **Refresh Tokens**: Long-lived refresh tokens for session management

+## Session Management

+The Drive Management System implements a robust session management system using JWT tokens stored in HTTP-only cookies alongside refresh tokens.
+This approach combines the benefits of JWT tokens (stateless authentication) with the security advantages of cookies (protection against XSS attacks).

+### Key Features

+1. **HTTP-Only Cookies for JWT Storage**
+   - JWT tokens are stored in secure, HTTP-only cookies
+   - Prevents JavaScript access to tokens, protecting against XSS attacks
+   - Automatic token transmission with every request

+2. **Refresh Token System**
+   - Long-lived refresh tokens (7 days by default)
+   - Stored in both cookies and database
+   - Token rotation on refresh for enhanced security
+   - Automatic token revocation on logout

+3. **Dual Authentication Strategy**
+   - JWT tokens are checked in both Authorization header and cookies
+   - Maintains backward compatibility with existing clients
+   - Seamless authentication flow for web applications

+4. **Enhanced Security**
+   - Configurable cookie settings (secure, HTTP-only, domain, path)
+   - Database tracking of refresh tokens
+   - Scheduled cleanup of expired tokens
+   - Protection against common web vulnerabilities

+### Benefits

+This implementation provides several advantages:

+1. **Better Security**: HTTP-only cookies protect tokens from JavaScript access
+2. **Improved User Experience**: Automatic session management without client-side token storage
+3. **Stateful Sessions**: Ability to track and revoke sessions when needed
+4. **Cross-Site Request Protection**: Cookies can be configured with SameSite attributes

+### JWT Token and Refresh Token Flow

+1. **Login/Registration**: When a user logs in or registers, the system:
+   - Generates a short-lived JWT token (24 hours by default)
+   - Generates a long-lived refresh token (7 days by default)
+   - Stores both tokens in HTTP-only cookies
+   - Stores the refresh token in the database

+2. **Authentication**: For each request:
+   - The system checks for a JWT token in the Authorization header
+   - If not found, it checks for a JWT token in the HTTP-only cookie
+   - If the token is valid, the request is processed
+   - If the token is expired or invalid, the request is rejected

+3. **Token Refresh**: When the JWT token expires:
+   - The client can call the refresh endpoint
+   - The system validates the refresh token from the cookie
+   - If valid, it generates a new JWT token and refresh token
+   - The old refresh token is revoked
+   - The new tokens are stored in HTTP-only cookies

+4. **Logout**: When a user logs out:
+   - The refresh token is deleted from the database
+   - The cookies are cleared

+### Session Endpoints

+1. **Refresh Token**
+   - **URL**: `/internal/v1/auth/refresh`
+   - **Method**: POST
+   - **Cookies Required**: `jwt-refresh-token`
+   - **Response**:
+     ```json
+     {
+       "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...",
+       "userId": "550e8400-e29b-41d4-a716-446655440000",
+       "username": "user1",
+       "message": "Token refreshed successfully"
+     }
+     ```
+   - **Description**: Refreshes the JWT token using the refresh token stored in the cookie.

+2. **Logout**
+   - **URL**: `/internal/v1/auth/logout`
+   - **Method**: POST
+   - **Cookies Required**: `jwt-refresh-token` (optional)
+   - **Response**: `"Logged out successfully"`
+   - **Description**: Logs out the user by revoking the refresh token and clearing cookies.

+### Cookie Security

+The system uses HTTP-only cookies with the following security features:

+1. **HTTP-Only**: Prevents JavaScript from accessing the cookie, protecting against XSS attacks
+2. **Secure** (in production): Ensures cookies are only sent over HTTPS
+3. **SameSite**: Protects against CSRF attacks
+4. **Path**: Restricts the cookie to specific paths
+5. **Domain**: Restricts the cookie to specific domains
+6. **Max-Age**: Sets the expiration time for the cookie

 ## File Management